grumpyclimber/portfolio/README.md

 # Portfolio
-Hello world, here's my humble beginnings of a portfolio:
+Hello world, here are my humble beginnings of a portfolio:

 1. <a href="https://github.com/grumpyclimber/portfolio/tree/main/ebay">ebay</a> - A touch deeper analysis of a well know ebay car dataset.
 I've managed to find a few more odd things among the rows.
 2.  <a href="https://github.com/grumpyclimber/portfolio/tree/main/maps">maps</a> - Quick and easy intro to geopandas.